Email FacebookTwitterMenu burgerClose thin

 Self-Directed Roth IRA Basics

-Self-directed Roth IRA accounts have all the features of regular Roth IRAs, with regard to how much you can contribute annually and how withdrawals are taxed.
-The difference is that a self-directed IRA allows you the freedom to greatly increase diversification in your portfolio by holding alternative investments like real estate, commodities, limited partnerships and other asset classes.
+Self-directed Roth IRA accounts have all the features of regular Roth IRAs, including the annual contribution limit and how withdrawals are taxed.
+The difference is that a self-directed IRA allows you the freedom to greatly increase your portfolio’s diversification by holding alternative investments, such as real estate, commodities and limited partnerships.

-Compared with a self-directed traditional IRA, there are more benefits with a Roth IRA that can be advantageous for those in a higher tax bracket at retirement.
-You will pay no tax on withdrawals beginning at age 59 1/2 or older, and there is no cutoff at which you have to start taking money from your account.
+Compared with a self-directed traditional IRA, a Roth IRA offers more benefits for those in a higher tax bracket at retirement.
+There is no tax on withdrawals beginning at age 59 1/2 or older, and there is no age at which you must start taking money from your account.

-Of course, you will not receive a tax deduction for your contributions the way you could with a traditional self-directed IRA.
-However, that may be less important if you are making contributions during the years when your income is lower.
+Of course, you will not receive a tax deduction for your contributions the way you can with a traditional self-directed IRA.
+However, that may not matter as much if you are making contributions during years of lower income.

 Who Can Contribute to a Self-Directed Roth IRA?

-The IRS sets rules on who can contribute to a Roth IRA, based on income.
-Those same rules carry over to self-directed Roth IRAs.
-For 2025, you can contribute up to the full annual limit if:
+The IRS sets income-based rules for who can contribute to a Roth IRA, and those same rules apply to self-directed Roth IRAs.

 According to Scott Butler, a financial planner at Klauenberg Retirement Solutions in Laurel, Maryland, a self-directed IRA might not be the best account for just anyone.